lanzaquisbes1/Game-Development---AI/README.md

 # For class CSIT357 @ MSU

-With the reference of Quincy Larson whi provided the code and design.
-Our finals results were: https://lanzaquisbes1.github.io/CSIT357/
+With the reference of Quincy Larson who provided the code and design.
+Our finals results is found on the link below to play the game: https://lanzaquisbes1.github.io/CSIT357/